|

 The film was

-originally released as a 74-minute TV-movie in USA, but got its
+originally released as a 74-minute TV movie in the U.S., but later got a cinematic release

 |